-The next upcoming major release aims to be production-ready, which means that we don’t plan to ship major breaking changes of the public API after its release.
+The RC release aims to be production-ready, which means that we don’t plan to ship major breaking changes of the public API afterwards.
 Just like Angular 2, the component packages will follow the semantic versioning specification.

-Our biggest priority with this release is full coverage of the framework features—ahead-of-time compilation, support for Angular Universal and Internationalization support.
-We are also prioritizing Keyboard/WAI-ARIA support.
+Our biggest priority with this release was full coverage of the framework features:

 Final Release, Planned (May 2017)

 The final Kendo UI for Angular 2 release should iron out any outstanding problems or missing features of the included components.
-Needless to say, we are also going to follow the Angular release schedule closely and allocate effort to staying up-to-date with the framework development.
+We are going to focus on the Grid must-haves and the form components.
+We are going to follow the Angular release schedule closely and allocate effort to staying up-to-date with the framework development.
 A few new additional components (ListBox, Menu and ContextMenu) are in the pipeline.

 2017 R3 and Beyond

-Once the essential building blocks are in place, we are going to explore the complex business application components, like Scheduler, TreeView, TreeList and Editor.
-Our long term goal is feature parity with the current jQuery suite, while keeping up-to-date with the Angular 2 framework development.
+Once the essential building blocks are in place, we are going to explore the needs of complex business application components, like the Scheduler, TreeView, TreeList, and Editor.
+Our long term goal is feature parity with the current jQuery suite while keeping up-to-date with the Angular 2 framework development.